Memorization, Emergence, and Explaining Reversal Failures: A Controlled Study of Relational Semantics in LLMs: Conclusion

 \section{Conclusion}

-We train AR LMs from scratch with KG-based synthetic data to address two questions: (i) Can AR LMs learn relational word logical semantics, and when? (ii) What drives reversal-type failures: deficient relational semantics or order bias?
-In our results, we observe a sharp phase transition in which relational semantics emerge with sufficient logic-bearing supervision, even in shallow (2–3 layer) models, and successful generalization aligns with stable intermediate-layer signals.
+We train AR LMs from scratch with KG-based synthetic data to address two questions: (i) Can AR LMs learn relational word logical semantics, and when? (ii) What drives reversal-type failures?
+In our results, we observe a sharp phase transition in which relational semantics emerge with sufficient logic-bearing supervision, even in shallow (2–3 layer) models.
 Moreover, order-matched forward/reverse tests indicate that reversal failures are primarily driven by AR order bias rather than deficient inversion semantics.